fightforthefuture/old.fightforthefuture.org/site/_static_pages/aboutus.md

   #### Chief Finance Officer

-  Terri helped to set up Fight for the Future when founded and is now our finance and operations brain.
+  Terri helped to set up Fight for the Future in 2011 and she's returned as our finance and operations brain.
 She has more than 25 years in finance including nearly 10 with the Participatory Culture Foundation.

 ---